peacetara/slab/src/python/README.md

 This replaces sudolikeaboss for 1Password > 6.8.0

 This code is in maintenance mode and planned support through the rest of 2018.
-I personally am moving to Bitwarden (https://www.bitwarden.com).
+I personally am moving to Bitwarden (https://www.bitwarden.com) and CLI (https://fossil.birl.ca/bitwarden-cli/home) both are OSS.
 Agile bits has claimed to replace this functionality, but the latest v7 release apparently doesn't. boo hiss Agile bits. boo hiss.

+Other options: enpass (http://enpass.io/) (not OSS) Password Store (https://www.passwordstore.org/) (OSS)

 All the hard bits are done by the `onepasswordpy` library, the source for that is included directly here.
 Please see `onepassword/LICENSE.txt` for the license.